Newspapers in the Archives and Heritage Service

 How to look at these newspapers

 There is no index to the local papers.
-The Times index in the Social Sciences Library may be useful if a national event is concerned.
+The Times index may be useful if a national event is concerned.

 Or you can search in the Gale newspaper database for recent material or the Times Digital Archive 1785 - 1985.
 These are available on computers in Birmingham Libraries and on other computers if you have a library card.

-The Archives and Heritage Service also holds newscuttings on specific topics - for example hospitals, music.
+The Archives, Heritage and Photography Service also holds news cuttings on specific topics - for example hospitals, music.
 Few of the original papers can be handled, as they are so fragile.
 Some have been microfilmed.

 Finding other West Midlands local papers